 1. They Never Posture

-For anyone who wants to be successful, it’s important to realise the big difference between success and posturing.
+For anyone who wants to be successful, it’s important to realize the big difference between success and posturing.
 Your successes today, if sought after purely for political gain, will leave you with a much higher chance of failure.
 Get used to the idea that failure comes from posturing too much and trying to gain too much from any one position.
 A successful person will never try to steal the spotlight.

-2. They Never Fear Abuse
+2. They Never Fear Criticism

-When you complete a big task, in work for example, the last thing anyone wants to deal with are the snide remarks and the sarcastic abuse that you can take from colleagues.
+When you complete a big task, in work for example, the last thing anyone wants to deal with are the snide remarks and the sarcastic criticism that you can take from colleagues.
 When this happens, you need to be able to brush it off – the most successful people literally just look straight beyond this.
 When you get flustered and upset by these comments, the person you are dealing with will feel confident that they have struck a blow against you and it can be undermining to your confidence.

 This is something you never see successful people do – instead, they just blow these remarks off.

 3. They Never Give Up